 Professor Broomfield’s research interests include: Critical Dance Studies; Performance Studies; Gender and Sexuality; Feminist Theory; Queer Theory; Masculinity Studies; African American Studies; Black Diasporas; Critical Race Theory; Oral History; Ethnography; Western Theatre Dance History and Theory; Dance in Non-Western Cultures; Dance Education and Pedagogy; Dance Technique (Modern, Jazz, Contemporary, Musical Theatre, and Afro-Caribbean); Choreography; and Composition.

-Dr. Broomfield is currently working on his book manuscript Passing for Almost Straight: Dance, Race, and Gender After Alvin Ailey.
+Dr. Broomfield is currently working on his book manuscript Passing for Almost Straight: Queer Black Masculinities in American Contemporary Dance.
 The book examines the centrality of the queer black male dancing body to strategic gender performances.
 Dr. Broomfield is also producing and directing the documentary film Danced Out.
-Filmed in New York City, the documentary features the acclaimed dancer-choreographers Desmond Richardson and Dwight Rhoden of Complexions Contemporary Ballet, Marcelo Gomes, Principal Dancer of the American Ballet Theatre, Ronald K. Brown of Evidence, and present and former members of the Alvin Ailey American Dance Theatre.
+Filmed in New York City, the documentary features the acclaimed dancer-choreographers Desmond Richardson and Dwight Rhoden of Complexions Contemporary Ballet, Marcelo Gomes, Principal Guest Artist and Choreographer, Ronald K. Brown of Evidence, and present and former members of the Alvin Ailey American Dance Theatre.
 Prior to SUNY Geneseo, Dr. Broomfield was a Dissertation Fellow at the University of Richmond and Postdoctoral Fellow at the University of Texas at Austin.

 Dr. Broomfield is the recipient of numerous awards and recognitions that include: The Woodrow Wilson National Fellowship Foundation, The Ford Foundation Predoctoral Fellowship, National Black Programming Consortium Blog Competition, Florida Dance Festival, and featured in the 2001 Emmy Award winning Ailey Camp "Chowdah" Production.